eerkela/bertrand/docs/source/content/motivation.rst

     3    NaN
     dtype: float64

 It changes to ``float64``!
-This happens because ``np.int64`` objects cannot contain missing values.
-There is no particular bit pattern in their binary representation that can be reserved to hold special values like ``inf`` or ``NaN``.
-This is not the case for floating point values, which restrict a particular exponent specifically for such purposes.
+This happens because ``numpy.int64`` objects `cannot contain missing values <https://en.wikipedia.org/wiki/NaN#Integer_NaN>`_.
+There is no particular bit pattern in their binary representation that can be reserved to hold `special values <https://en.wikipedia.org/wiki/IEEE_754#Special_values>`_ like ``inf`` or ``NaN``.
+This is not the case for floating point values, which `restrict a particular exponent <https://en.wikipedia.org/wiki/Double-precision_floating-point_format#Exponent_encoding>`_ specifically for such purposes.
 Because of this discrepancy, pandas silently converts our integer series into a float series to accomodate the missing value.

 Pandas does expose an ``Int64Dtype()`` object that bypasses this restriction, but it must be set manually: